cloudflare/zkp-ecdsa/README.md

 This software library is part of the article _["ZKAttest: Ring and Group Signatures for Existing ECDSA Keys"](https://doi.org/10.1007/978-3-030-99277-4_4)_ published at [Selected Areas in Cryptography (SAC 2021)](https://www.sac2021.ca/) authored by Armando Faz Hernández, Watson Ladd, and Deepak Maram.

+A copy of this paper can be downloaded at [research.cloudflare.com](https://research.cloudflare.com/publications/Faz-Hernandez2021/) or at the [IACR ePrint 2021/1183](https://eprint.iacr.org/2021/1183).

 To cite this library, use one of the following formats and update the version and date you accessed to this project.

 **APA Style**

 Faz-Hernández, A., Ladd, W., Maram, D. (2021).
 ZKAttest: Ring and Group Signatures for Existing ECDSA Keys.
 In: AlTawy, R., Hülsing, A. (eds) Selected Areas in Cryptography.
 SAC 2021.
-Available at https://github.com/cloudflare/zkp-ecdsa. v0.2.3 Accessed Oct 2021.
+Available at https://github.com/cloudflare/zkp-ecdsa. v0.2.4 Accessed Nov 2022.

 **BibTex Source**